vim13/tweets_analyzer/README.md

 ### Installation

-⚠ First, update your API keys in the *secrets.py* file.
+⚠ First, update your API keys in the *secrets_twitter.py* file.
 To get API keys go to https://apps.twitter.com/

 Python v2.7 or newer is required
+#I made it compatible with Python 3.10.

 You will need the following python packages installed: tweepy, ascii_graph, tqdm, numpy